 Marton Fucsovics vs. Sebastian Ofner: Prediction and Match Betting Odds | The Astana Open

-In a match slated for Thursday, Sebastian Ofner (No. 58 in rankings) will meet Marton Fucsovics (No. 57) in the Round of 32 of The Astana Open.
+In a match slated for Friday, Sebastian Ofner (No. 58 in rankings) will take on Marton Fucsovics (No. 57) in the Round of 32 of The Astana Open.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!